Cubs Win Flag: History

 In addition to the flags, Wrigley authorized Bill Veeck, the leader of the bleacher reconstruction project, to add colored lights on the crossbar of the masthead so that the Chicago 'L' passengers would be able to see the outcome of Cubs home games after sunset.
 In his autobiography, Veeck remembered the colors as green for a win and red for a loss.
 Hartell's book acknowledges Veeck's comments, but reports that contemporary newspapers stated that the colors of the lights were blue and white, as they are now.
 Eventually the original lights on the masthead were replaced by lights directly on the top of scoreboard, still visible from outside Wrigley field.
 The lights complement the flags by helping night time passersby learn the result of that day's Cubs game at a glance.
-The current blue and white Win/Loss lights were added atop the scoreboard in 1978, while the "Wintrust W" light on the left-field video board was implemented in 2015.
+The current blue and white Win/Loss lights were added atop the scoreboard in 1978.
+The Cubs added a video replay board in left field, topped with the logo of Chicago-area bank Wintrust.
+The "W" in Wintrust flashes after every win.

 On April 23, 2008, the Cubs won for the 10,000th time in the history of the franchise on the road against the Colorado Rockies.
 Like the 9,000th win, the 10,000th win came in a 7–6 victory at Coors Field.
 The Cubs were the second franchise to achieve 10,000 regular season wins; the San Francisco Giants/New York Giants were the first.
 The franchise flew a special 10,000th win flag along with a Cubs Win flag to commemorate the landmark achievement for the franchise.
 This was unusual not just for the 10,000th win, but also for flying the flag in reference to a road game.
 The special flag flew from the afternoon of April 24, 2008, until immediately prior to the next home game on April 29, 2008, at 7:05pm against the Milwaukee Brewers.
 After the flag was taken down, it was autographed by all members of the 2008 Chicago Cubs and auctioned off for charity.